xremix/Responsive-Css-Gallery/README.md

 -[ ] Basic HTML
 -[ ] CSS3 Flexbox
--[ ] CSS3 Column
+-[x] CSS3 Column
--[ ] Bootstrap Basic
+-[x] Bootstrap Basic
--[ ] Bootstrap Advanced
+-[ ] *Bootstrap Advanced*

 ##Goal
 I strugled with most available Masorny Galleries I could find beacuse I wanted a **lightweight**, **responsive**, **CSS-only** gallery that I can customize from it's styling.
 The gallery should work on **comon browsers**, have a meaningful **order** as this could be important for some and just **look high-value** and **clean** without having any unnecessary animations or gaps between the images.
-I decided for showing the images in columns - rows would also be fine but that could make portrait images look small and nonrelevant.
+I decided for showing the images in columns - rows would also be better but this seems to be impossible with plane CSS but that also could make portrait images look small and nonrelevant.
 Also I took a look at other web galleries out and how they display the single images.
 My personal favorite yet is Flickr as it is exactly what I am searching for.